Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 Any use of `x` will inline the **full definition** of `x`. `x + x` will duplicate `something complex` in the AST.
 To avoid this, you should [use `plet` in order to avoid duplicate work](#plet-to-avoid-work-duplication).
 Do note that this is **strictly evaluated, and hence isn't always the best solution.**

-There is however still a problem: What about top-level functions, like `fib`, `sum`, `filter`, and such?
+There is however still a problem: what about top-level functions like `fib`, `sum`, `filter`, and such?
 We can use `plet` to avoid duplicating the definition, but this is error-prone, since to do this perfectly each function that generates part of the AST would need to have access to the `plet`'ed definitions, meaning that we'd likely have to put it into a record or typeclass.

-> Jack: problem: what...

-> Jack: but this _is_ error-prone.

 To solve this problem, Plutarch supports _hoisting_.
 Hoisting only works for _closed terms_, that is, terms that don't reference any free variables (introduced by `plam`).

-Hoisted terms are essentially moved to a top-level `plet`, i.e. it's essentially common subexpression elimination.
-Do note that because of this, your hoisted term is **also strictly evaluated, meaning that you shouldn't hoist non-lazy complex computations (use e.g.** `pdelay` **to avoid this).**
+Hoisted terms are essentially moved to a top-level `plet`, i.e. it's essentially common sub-expression elimination.
+Do note that because of this, your hoisted term is **also strictly evaluated**, meaning that you _shouldn't_ hoist non-lazy complex computations (use [`pdelay`](./CONCEPTS.md#delay-and-force) to avoid this).

-> Jack: sub-expression

 ## Hoisting Operators